JuliaExtremes/PMP.jl/docs/src/MoistureMaximization.md

 # PMP estimation by moisture maximization

 This example shows how to estimate 72h PMP by moisture maximization with *PMP.jl* and the recommended methodology by the [World Meteorological Organization](https://library.wmo.int/index.php?lvl=notice_display&id=1302#.ZLlVeezMKeA).
-The example uses observed data of the Montréal-Trudeau station.
+The example uses observed data of the Montréal-Trudeau International Airport station.
 To avoid solid precipitation, we only consider data from May to October and from 1953 to 2012.

 ## Load required Julia packages